pstaender/neo4jmapper/README.md

 [![Build Status](https://api.travis-ci.org/pstaender/neo4jmapper.png)](https://travis-ci.org/pstaender/neo4jmapper)

-Neo4jMapper is a **client and server-side** object mapper for neo4j graphdatabases written in native JavaScript.
+Neo4jMapper is a **client- and serverside object mapper for neo4j** graphdatabases, written in JavaScript.

 ## Why?

 What if working with neo4j is as easy as working with mongodb in javascript?
 And what if the same is true for querying nodes?

-Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user - for client- and serverside.
+Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user.
+Ready to use in  webbrowsers or on nodejs.

 **Beta status**